 Hyundai Ioniq Plug-In interior & comfort

-The Hyundai Ioniq’s interior might not raise the bar for design, but it does look fairly modern and provides plenty of creature comforts.
+The Hyundai Ioniq’s interior might not raise the bar for design or quality, but it does look fairly modern and provides plenty of creature comforts.

 Hyundai Ioniq Plug-In dashboard